 Instead of rehearsing the same patterns with the same results, you might want to try to step outside of your box, relinquish your check list of qualifications your future mrs. must have and just meet go out and meet women.
 If you used to only go for blondes, try a brunette, or a girl with pink hair.
 Just try meeting girls from different social circles with different interests and be open to the experience.

 In life, there isn’t quite a fine formula where you can type cast your partner and predict how it will go.
+Your list of of Yes’s and No’s will not predict how she’ll be as a long term partner.
 No, love and attraction isn’t a scientific formula that can be created, but it can be encouraged.
 So relieve yourself of limitations in an already limited dating pool by giving up on types and meet some wonderful and exciting women.

 By all means, have some standards, but get out of your comfort zone and meet someone new, someone different who can expand your horizons and even teach you something new.
 I guarantee, if anything, meeting new people will teach you something about yourself.